madzia89/madzia89.github.io/README.md

 # projectMW

 Hi, I'm Magda!
-This is the first web I've done from the scratch.
+This is the first web ever I've done from the scratch.

 You can find there links to my other projects and links to my social media accounts.